lucsimonato/individual-project/README.md

 Folder *Computer version* contains the Unity project and the executable version of the computer based experience

 Folder *csv* contains the Normalized Volve data used
 Folder *obj* contains the 3D models produced and used in the project
+Folder *demo recordings* contains the raw footage of the demo
+Folder *presentation* contains the presentation slides and final recorded demonstration
+Folder *final report* contains the pdf verion of the report